goruck/smart-zoneminder/README.md

 You need to have ZoneMinder installed on a local linux machine to use smart-zoneminder.
 I'm using version 1.29.0 which is installed on machine running Debian 8.
 I followed [Debian 8 64-bit with Zoneminder 1.29.0 the Easy Way](https://wiki.zoneminder.com/Debian_8_64-bit_with_Zoneminder_1.29.0_the_Easy_Way) to install ZoneMinder.

-I have the monitor function set to [Mocord](http://zoneminder.readthedocs.io/en/stable/userguide/definemonitor.html) which means that the camera streams will be continuously recorded, with motion being marked as an alarm within an event (which is a 600 second block of continously recored video).
+I have the monitor function set to [Mocord](http://zoneminder.readthedocs.io/en/stable/userguide/definemonitor.html) which means that the camera streams will be continuously recorded, with motion being marked as an alarm within an event (which is a 600 second block of continuously recorded video).
 ZoneMinder stores the camera streams as JPEGs for each video frame in the event.
 I chose this mode because I wanted to have a record of all the video as well as the alarms.
-ZoneMinder does provide for a means ("filters") to upload an event to an external server when certain conditions are met, such as an alarm occuring.
-Its possible to use such a filter instead of the uploader I created but I didn't want to upload 600 s worth of images everytime an alarm occured and the filter would have been slow, worse case being almost 600 s if an alarm happened at the start of an event.
+ZoneMinder does provide for a means ("filters") to upload an event to an external server when certain conditions are met, such as an alarm occurring.
+Its possible to use such a filter instead of the uploader I created but I didn't want to upload 600 s worth of images every time an alarm occurred and the filter would have been slow, worse case being almost 600 s if an alarm happened at the start of an event.

 Its very important to configure ZoneMinder's motion detection properly to limit the number of false positives in order to minimize cloud costs, most critically AWS Rekognition.
 Even though the Rekognition Image API has a free tier that allows 5,000 images per month to be analyzed its very easy for a single camera to see many thousands of alarm frames per month in a high traffic area and every alarm frame is a JPEG that is sent to the cloud to be processed via the Rekognition Image API.
 There are many guides on the Internet to help configure ZoneMinder motion detection.
 I found [Understanding ZoneMinder's Zoning system for Dummies](https://wiki.zoneminder.com/Understanding_ZoneMinder%27s_Zoning_system_for_Dummies) to be very useful but it takes some trial and error to get it right given each situation is so different.
 Zoneminder is configured to analyze the feeds for motion at 2 FPS which also helps to limit Rekognition costs but it comes at the expense of possibly missing a high speed object moving through the camera's FOV (however unlikely in my situation).

 Currently smart-zoneminder naively sends every alarm frame detected by ZoneMinder to the cloud.
 This is expensive.
-Clearly there are more optimal ways to process the alarms locally in terms of more advanced motion detection algorithims and exploiting the temporal coherence between alarm frames that would limit cloud costs without some of the current restrictions.
+Clearly there are more optimal ways to process the alarms locally in terms of more advanced motion detection algorithms and exploiting the temporal coherence between alarm frames that would limit cloud costs without some of the current restrictions.
 This is an area for future study by the project.

 I have seven 1080p PoE cameras being served by my ZoneMinder setup.
 The cameras are sending MJPEG over RTSP to ZoneMinder at 2 FPS.
-I've configured the cameras' shutter to minimze motion blur at the expense of noise in low light situations since I found Rekognition's accuracy is more affected by the former.
+I've configured the cameras' shutter to minimize motion blur at the expense of noise in low light situations since I found Rekognition's accuracy is more affected by the former.

 Some of the components interface with ZoneMinder's MySql database and image store and make assumptions about where those are in the filesystem.
-I've tried to pull these dependiencies out into configuration files where feasible but if you heavily customize ZoneMinder its likley some path in the component code will need to be modified that's not in a configuration file.
+I've tried to pull these dependencies out into configuration files where feasible but if you heavily customize ZoneMinder its likely some path in the component code will need to be modified that's not in a configuration file.

 ### Local Server
 ZoneMinder and the local components required for the project are running on an Intel Core i5‑7600K machine with 128 GB RAM and a 2 TB dedicated hard drive for ZoneMinder's image store.
-The OS is Debian 8 (Jessie).There's no restriction that requries ZoneMinder and the project's software to run on the same machine nor is a very high perfromace machine required.
+The OS is Debian 8 (Jessie).There's no restriction that requires ZoneMinder and the project's software to run on the same machine nor is a very high performance machine required.
 The highest system load tends to be from ZoneMinder's motion analysis but even with my seven cameras this takes less than one full core to run.

 TBA - Clone smart-zoneminder repo